Water Chemistry Water Chemistry — Pool Shock vs Chlorine: Do You Need Both? Complete Guide

 Liquid Chlorine (Sodium Hypochlorite)

 This is your most versatile option.
 Available at 10.5-12.5% available chlorine concentration, liquid chlorine works for both daily maintenance and shock treatments.
-Add 1 gallon per 10,000 gallons to raise FC by approximately 1 ppm.
+Our all-in-one pool calculator sizes the dose for your pool.
 For shocking, you'll use larger quantities to achieve higher FC levels based on your CYA (cyanuric acid) levels.

 Granular Shock Products